whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

 - a centroid $$c_i$$

-- the shape of each cluster in the feature space (The vanilla K-means, will assume all cluster are symmetrical in all dimensions).
+- the shape of each cluster in the feature space (The vanilla K-means, will assume all clusters are symmetrical in all dimensions).

 Denote $$z_j$$ the cluster labels, $$c_j$$ the cluster centres, and $$x_i$$ the observations.